- 8 December 2003

 It is now about 50 years since Ozu's heyday.
 What relevance do these films still have for today's generation of viewers worldwide?

-Well I think that the strongest appeal of Ozu is, certainly one of the things he was most concerned with, was character.
+Well I think that the strongest appeal of Ozu is character.
+It is certainly one of the things he was most concerned with.
 The way he worked, the kind of films that he made - the major interest was people, how they react, how they don't react.
 The way he made a film, for example, was that he and his fellow writer Kogo Noda would write the dialogue first, without even knowing who was going to say it.
 They wanted to create characters out of dialogue.
 Then they allocated the dialogue to the people who became the characters, and it was only later on that they decided the locations where this should happen.
 Usually most films are written the other way around: they get the settings and then they put the people in them and then they decide what's going to be said.
 Ozu's films are made completely backwards from that, so consequently there's a rightness, there's a logic, there's an inevitability, there's a reality about the character.
 The main thing we feel when we watch an Ozu film for the first time is that we don't want it to end.
 We don't want to leave these people.
 I've heard this from people over and over again.
 So since this is a universal thing, and since it never gets old-fashioned, and is the same thing we desire and look for in all films, no matter how new or old they are, I think that this is the strongest point.
 I don't think anyone in Japanese film could create character as well as Ozu does, and I think that through the characters the films remain alive.

 Do you think Western critics or viewers sometimes have a problem seeing past the "Japanese-ness" of these pictures?